 For relatively simple services like mammograms or x-rays, you can usually get a good cost estimate up front.
 However, when it comes to estimating the cost of more complex care like surgery or a hospital stay, it’s difficult to give an accurate estimate up front.
 That’s because it's hard to tell in advance how quickly you’ll respond to a treatment, how long it will take you to heal or whether the situation turns out to be more complicated than originally thought.

 Our financial counselors are happy to assist you in estimating your healthcare costs.
 They can look at your insurance plan and let you know how much will be covered and estimate what you will have to pay out-of-pocket.
 They can explain what the standard cost will be and also what might cause the cost to increase.
-They can also help determine if you qualify for financial assistance.
-You can reach our financial counselors at 614-234-8888 or 800-346-1009 weekdays between 8:30 a.m. and 5:30 p.m.
+You can reach our financial counselors at 614-234-6074 weekdays between 8:30 a.m. and 5:30 p.m.

-If you’re having a surgical procedure and want to know the costs up front, here are some things you can get from your physician to help us accurately estimate your costs:
+If you’re having a surgical procedure and want to know the estimated cost up front, here are some things you can get from your physician to help us accurately estimate your costs: